TheOtherRolesAU/TheOtherRoles/README.md

 ## Seer
 ### **Team: Crewmates**
+The Seer has two abilities (one can activate one of them or both in the options).
+The Seer sees the souls of players that died a round earlier, the souls slowy fade away.
 The Seer gets a blue flash on his screen, if a player dies somewhere on the map.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
 | Seer Spawn Chance | -
+| Seer Mode | Options: Show death flash and souls, show death flash, show souls
+| Seer Soul Duration | Sets how long it will take the souls to turn invisible after a meeting
 -----------------------

 ## Engineer